-Chevron has submitted a permit application L22-015 Amendment to conduct a G&G activity on the OCS.
-The permit application proposes to conduct a 4D seismic survey using airguns with ocean bottom nodes (OBN).
-Chevron is also proposing to place pressure inverted echo sounders (PIES) on the seafloor.
+BP has submitted a revised EP, A-00039 to conduct an ancillary activity on the OCS.
+The purpose of the proposed action is to conduct a zero-offset vertical seismic profile (VSP) survey using a vertical seismic imager (VSI) receivers and an airgun array.
 This information can be utilized to evaluate the potential for, and develop plans for, the development and production of hydrocarbon resources on the OCS, which would help satisfy the Nation's need for energy.
 Additional information regarding other survey activities can be found in Appendix F of the GOM G&G PEIS.

 The need for this action is established by BOEM's responsibility under the Outer Continental Shelf Lands Act (OCSLA) to make OCS lands available for expeditious and orderly development, subject to environmental safeguards, in a manner that is consistent with the maintenance of competition and other national needs.
 Section 11 of the OCSLA, 43 U.S.C.
 1340, requires anyone seeking to conduct such activities to first obtain approval from BOEM.
-The Secretary of the Interior oversees the OCS oil and gas program, and BOEM and BSEE are the agencies charged with this oversight and regulated management of the permitted or otherwise authorized oil and gas activities.
+The Secretary of the Interior oversees the OCS oil and gas program and BOEM and BSEE are the agencies charged with this oversight and regulated management of the permitted or otherwise authorized oil and gas activities.
 The Secretary is required to balance orderly resource development with protection of the human, marine, and coastal environments while ensuring that the U.S. public receives a fair return for resources discovered on and produced from public lands (43 U.S.C.
 1332[3]).

-In response to the proposed activities in Chevron's application, BOEM has regulatory responsibility, consistent with the OCSLA and other applicable laws, to approve, approve with modifications or conditions of approval, or deny the application.
+In response to the proposed action in BP's application, BOEM has regulatory responsibility, consistent with the OCSLA and other applicable laws, to approve, approve with modifications or conditions of approval, or deny the application.
 BOEM's regulations provide criteria that BOEM will apply in reaching a decision and providing for any applicable conditions of approval.